 The station in Ho Chi Minh City has a counter in the center where staff sells tickets.
 There’s not much English or French spoken.
 A map, a calendar, and some notepaper helped to get the message across of what I wanted, and less than a half-hour after I arrived at the station, I was in possession of a train ticket for the Reunification Express the next evening.

 All aboard for Saigon to Hanoi!

 I arrived in my cabin, pleasantly surprised to only see four berths.
-When I researched the code on my ticket, it was defined as “hard sleeper”, and those come in 6 per cabin.
-I pushed my backpack under one of the berths and found that I’d be sleeping in one of the upper beds for the next 36+ hours.
+When I researched the code on my ticket earlier that day, it was defined as “hard sleeper”, and those come in 6 per cabin.
+It turned out to be a “soft sleeper”.

 Having only four beds, however, didn’t mean that there would not be 6 people in the cabin, this IS Asia after all.
 A Vietnamese family with mom, dad, a son of 5 and a daughter of 2.
-With a software engineer from Montenegro, our cabin was complete.
-The amount of people that fits in a train in Vietnam depends on creativity, not on tickets …
+They occupied the bottom bunks.
+With a software engineer from Montenegro, our cabin was complete. [inlinetweet prefix=”” tweeter=”@boardingtoday” suffix=”#travel”]The amount of people that fits in a train in Vietnam depends on creativity, not on tickets[/inlinetweet]…

 The family came well prepared: rice and chicken.
 And while I gently declined the offer to join them for dinner, we started a conversation.
 A bit of English by the mom, and some words I had picked up before.
 And, a lot of pointing and showing.

 Life on a train loses much of its excitement after dark.
 So by 9 pm, everybody found their sleeping place, and we shut off the lights.
 The monotone cadence of the train riding over the Vietnamese countryside helps me to sleep fast.